 What It Does: If you’ve ever wished for a way to give students instant feedback on their writing without spending hours grading, Quill might be the answer.
 This nonprofit platform uses AI to provide real-time coaching for writing and grammar activities.

 Pricing: Quill is free for teachers and students.
 All the core activities and feedback features are available at no cost (funded by grants and donations).
-There is an optional Quill Premium for around $80/year per teacher, which adds class diagnostic reports and some additional analytics, but the main functionality (immediate AI feedback and activities) is free to use.
+There is an optional Quill Premium for around $80/year per teacher.

 Why Educators Like It: Teachers are big fans of Quill because it lightens their grading load while improving student writing skills.
 Instead of collecting piles of worksheets to mark, teachers can have students practice on Quill and know that each student is receiving personalized feedback as they write.